czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

         - Comes from an author with a dyspeptic view of humanity in general
       - *Looking Further Backward*
         - Published as an answer to *Looking Backward*
-        - Described how Chine invaded the US, which had been weakened by socialism, to restore a capitalistic society
+        - Described how China invaded the US, which had been weakened by socialism, to restore a capitalistic society
       - *When the Sleeper Wakes*
         - Describes how a person sleeping for 200 years wakes in London, where people are dominated by propaganda and ruled by a demagogue
     - Several of these old dystopias have clear reflections in today's economic and political environments